Happy New Year & Welcome New Decade

 Munchies – Who does love a dip, spread or finger food during a celebration.
 These featured tidbits are easy to create the beforehand and are always a crowd-pleasers.

-- Buffalo Chicken – Whether it’s wings, tots, monkey bread or dip, this is always a crowd pleaser!
+Buffalo Chicken – Whether it’s wings, tots, monkey bread or dip, this is always yummy!

 - For the wings (if you follow my recipe), you could prepare beforehand and bake or warm when you’re ready to serve.

-- For the tots, prepare your ingredients in advance (i.e. shred chicken, dice green onion, shred cheese and prepare you ranch) and createe when you’re ready for baking.
+- For the tots, prepare your ingredients in advance (i.e. shred chicken, dice green onion, shred cheese and prepare you ranch) and create when you’re ready for baking.

-- Buffalo Chicken Crescent Rolls (bottom), check out my buffalo chicken dip for the filler needed.
+- Buffalo Chicken Crescent Rolls, check out my buffalo chicken dip for the filler needed.

 Charcuterie Board – These platters are perfect for entertaining because there’s something for everyone.
 Follow this link for some inspiration.

-- Don’t forget to checkout my Guacamole, which is delicious and can be made in advance because I use fresh lime juice.
+Nachos – Always a favorite and on’t forget to checkout my Guacamole, which is delicious and can be made in advance because I use fresh lime juice.

 Party Bars – Below you will find a few options that can be made in advance and fit the NYE theme.

-- Taco Bar – Who doesn’t love a taco?
+Taco Bar (check out my Birthday Taco Bar) – Who doesn’t love a taco?
 They’re yummy, fun to create and can easily be a finger food at a party.
 You can prepare your protein and the taco bar fixings in advance and warm the protein and tortillas when you’re ready to serve.
 I also have you covered with my Limeade Margaritas for your taco themed evening.